Skip to main content

 The Testosterone and Estrogen Interplay

-In receiving estrogen therapy, the addition of physiological testosterone has been shown to have unique benefits.
+In postmenopausal women receiving estrogen therapy, the addition of physiological testosterone has been shown to have unique benefits.
 Estrogen therapy alone can sometimes increase levels of inflammatory markers like high-sensitivity C-reactive protein (hsCRP).
 Some research indicates that the co-administration of testosterone may suppress this estrogen-induced hsCRP increase, suggesting a synergistic, anti-inflammatory effect.

 This demonstrates a complex interplay where one hormone modulates the action of another, leading to a more favorable overall cardiovascular risk profile.
 The conversation is not about one hormone being “good” or “bad,” but about achieving an optimal balance between key signaling molecules.